dhananisangit/voting_app/README.md

 # Voting App
-This repo contains a web application that uses the Express framework.
+This repo contains a web application that uses MySql for models, express(nodejs) as middleware for creating REST APIs and Angular v4 for front end rendering.

 # Demo